oblac/jodd-site/content/madvoc/2+overview.md

 	</filter-mapping>
 ~~~~~

 If you use other *Jodd* frameworks in your app, consider using [Joy](/joy).
-It is even easier to start with.
+It is full-featured web app bootstrap.
 {: .attn}